cunnie/writings/NaNoWriMo.md

 "It rocked his world.
 It was beautiful, what you did, and also very ornate and very dense.
 I doubt Gates has seen anything like it.
-Gates has probably broken down most of what you did, and is able to see the smaller patterns within the large, and already matched it to _Fur Elise_.
-I don't know which would scare him
-more: the fact that you can do that, or the fact that it was an offhand sort of thing, that you were playing around.
+Gates has probably broken down most of it, and is able to see the smaller patterns within the large, and already matched it to _Fur Elise_.
+I don't know which would scare him more: the fact that you can do that, or the fact that it was an offhand sort of thing, that you were playing around.
 He worries what you could do if you were serious.
 Or angry.
 I suspect that jeep on the horizon is his envoy.
 And do you see his drones?"

 Julia looked up, and she sensed dim silvery points of light in the sky moving around.
 And she looked at the horizon, and sensed the bright red engine of a